Skip to main content

 1.8.
 Our primary concern is to ensure that children using services are supported to achieve the best possible outcomes, and that they are not placed at risk and do not experience harm.
 In order to achieve this we:

-• have a robust registration process, so that we only register providers who have assured us that they will comply with regulations;
+• have a robust registration process, so that we only register providers who have assured us that they will comply with regulations

-• undertake both routine and responsive inspections; and
+• undertake both routine and responsive inspections

-• have a clear, progressive and proportionate enforcement pathway.
+• have a clear, progressive and proportionate enforcement pathway

 2. The Code of Practice